georgegromov/georgegromov/README.md

 ## 🚀 About

-Go developer with experience in distributed systems and data-intensive services in the B2B EnergyTech sector.
+Software Engineer with experience in distributed systems and data-intensive services in the B2B EnergyTech sector.
 I worked at a startup as part of a cross-functional team.
 I have hands-on experience building systems from scratch.
 I have participated in the hiring process, conducting technical interviews and screening candidates.
 I also have experience developing services on Node.js and frontend applications on React.

 ## 🧠 Technologies